Ati-netauto/helloworld/README.md

 Text 'Hello world!' will be displayed in the window.

 # Troubleshooting
+If you don't see the text please wait for few seconds before trying again.

-##If you encounter any issues please check if the user data section has installed Node.js and NPM successfully
+If it is still not working please check if Terraform has installed Node.js and NPM successfully

 #### ssh into the EC2 instance